Hamar: Modern era

 In 1946, a large area in Vang that surrounded the town of Hamar (population: 4,087) was transferred out of Vang and merged into Hamar.
-The following year, a part of the municipality of Furnes (population: 821) was also merged into Hamar.
-On 1 January 1965, a part of Ringsaker with a population of about 100 people was transferred to Hamar.
+The following year, a part of the neighboring Furnes Municipality (population: 821) was also merged into Hamar.
+On 1 January 1965, a part of Ringsaker Municipality with a population of about 100 people was transferred to Hamar.

 In 1975, Storhamar Church was built to serve Hamar's growing population.

-On 1 January 1992, the municipality of Vang (population: 9,103) was merged with the town of Hamar (population: 16,351) and parts of the Stensby, Hanstad, Viker, and Stammerud areas of Ringsaker (population: 224) to form a new, larger Hamar Municipality.
+On 1 January 1992, all of Vang Municipality (population: 9,103) was merged with the town of Hamar (population: 16,351) and parts of the Stensby, Hanstad, Viker, and Stammerud areas of Ringsaker Municipality (population: 224) to form a new, larger Hamar Municipality.

 Cityscape

-The Hedmark museum, located on Domkirkeodden, is an important historical landmark in Hamar, an outdoor museum with remains of the medieval church, in a protective glass housing, the episcopal fortress and a collection of old farm houses.
-The institution is a combined medieval, ethnological and archaeological museum, and has received architectural prizes for its approach to conservation and exhibition.
+The Hedmark museum, located on Domkirkeodden, is an important historical landmark in Hamar, an outdoor museum with remains of the medieval church, in a protective glass housing, the episcopal fortress, and a collection of old farmhouses.
+The institution is a combined medieval, ethnological, and archaeological museum, and has received architectural prizes for its approach to conservation and exhibition.
 It also houses a vast photographic archive for the Hedmark region.

 Additionally, Hamar is known for its indoor long track speed skating and bandy arena, the Olympia Hall, better known as Vikingskipet ("The Viking ship") for its shape.
 It was built to host the speed skating competitions of the 1994 Winter Olympics that were held in nearby Lillehammer.
 Already in 1993 it hosted the Bandy World Championship.
 The Vikingskipet Olympic Arena was later used in the winter of 2007 as the service park for Rally Norway, the second round of the 2007 World Rally Championship season.
 It has been the host for the world's second largest computer party The Gathering starting on the Wednesday in Easter each year, for the last 13 years.

-Also situated in Hamar is the Hamar Olympic Amphitheatre which hosted the figure skating and short track speed skating events of the 1994 Winter Olympics.
+Also situated in Hamar is the Hamar Olympic Amphitheatre, which hosted the figure skating and short track speed skating events of the 1994 Winter Olympics.
 The figure skating competition was highly anticipated.
-It featured Nancy Kerrigan and Tonya Harding, who drew most of the media attention, however the gold medal was won by Oksana Baiul of Ukraine.
+It featured Nancy Kerrigan and Tonya Harding, who drew most of the media attention; however, the gold medal was won by Oksana Baiul of Ukraine.

-The centre of Hamar is the pedestrian walkway in the middle of town, with the library, cinema and farmer's market on Stortorget (the big square) on the western side, and Østre Torg (the eastern square), which sits on top of an underground multi-story carpark, on the eastern side.
+The centre of Hamar is the pedestrian walkway in the middle of town, with the library, cinema, and farmer's market on Stortorget (the big square) on the western side, and Østre Torg (the eastern square), which sits on top of an underground multi-story carpark, on the eastern side.

 Transport

 Hamar is an important railway junction between two different lines from Oslo to Trondheim.
 Rørosbanen, the old railway line, branches off from the mainline Dovre Line.
 The Norwegian Railway Museum (Norsk Jernbanemuseum) is also in Hamar.
 Hamar Airport, Stafsberg caters to general aviation.
+The nearest passenger airport is Oslo Airport, located 89.5 km south of Hamar, it's easily accessible by road through the E6 and also by train, which is a 44-minute journey from Hamar Station.